zenodeapp/shielded-swap/README.md

 - Configuration of _slippage_ for shielded swaps
 - Swaps are simulated and give an approximate for the min. amount of tokens the user could receive
 - Namada chain ID can be configured (not exclusively tied to SE)
-- Compatible with broken shielded namada-chains (SE); enabling the `shieldedBroken`-key in [config.json](config.json) lets shielded-swaps perform the **first step** of the action-flow using the _transparent address_ instead of a _shielded address_.
+- Compatible with broken shielded namada-chains (SE); enabling the `shieldedBroken`-key in [config.json](config.json) lets shielded-swaps perform the **first step** of the [Flow of action](#flow-of-action) using the _transparent address_ instead of a _shielded address_.
 - Creating transparent, shielded (viewing key + payment combined) and osmosis keys all in one place
+- Configuring the config.json file from within the wizard, plus validity checker.
 - Balance checker for osmosis, transparent and shielded addresses
 - Written in a modular fashion to promote reusability of code
-- Attempted to add as much error-handling and validity checks as possible for robuster code (e.g. user input validation, type errors, edge case prevention)
+- Attempted to add as much error-handling and validity checks as possible for robustness (e.g. user input validation, type errors, edge case prevention)

 ## Quick-start